 Different Types of Chisels

 A chisel is an essential tool for woodworking.
 It is a simple tool for shaping and dressing wooden objects, yet you can easily get mixed up among many different types.
-For your clear understanding, we present here some of the common chisel types.
+For your clear understanding, I present here some of the common chisel types.

 These tools come with blades that have more thickness than width.
 The heavy blade and large hardwood handle are designed to take a greater amount of pounding as the tools are used with mallets to drive it into the wood.
 It then levers out the mortise waste.
 They are available in variable sizes, and one tool is adequate for all your mortising jobs.